Tag Archives: Storm Leads

 One of the best ways to generate leads for your business is to take on a referral program.
 These programs are a great thing to do in general, so don’t necessarily limit it to storm-related instances.
 The referral program is word of mouth, but word of mouth can be powerful.

-You can offer discounts or perks to current customers who have used your services before.
 For example, in the event of a storm, you can offer them a particular value if they refer someone who has experienced roof damage.
 It is a great way to reward your current customers, generate leads for new customers, and build brand loyalty simultaneously.

 You can even build on this theme by partnering with other local businesses.
 So, instead of offering a discount on future services, you might offer a $50 gift card to a local restaurant.
 Something like that is a great way to generate business and interest in each company, a true win-win.